 As economies continue to open up, the extent to which net spending intent fluctuates for more discretionary items may be a good indicator of pent-up demand in each market.

-Many economists are predicting a W-shaped recovery with a potential resurgence of COVID-19 later this year.8 There are news stories, such as those in South Korea and Germany, of localised outbreaks influencing consumer behaviour.9 It will be telling to see how countries rise to the occasion to protect their citizens and their economies.
+Many economists are predicting a W-shaped recovery with a potential resurgence of COVID-19 later this year.8 There are news stories, such as those in South Korea and Germany, of localized outbreaks influencing consumer behavior.9 It will be telling to see how countries rise to the occasion to protect their citizens and their economies.

 Technology is changing rapidly, and so are consumers, radically altering how companies do business.
 The Deloitte Consumer Industry Center delivers insights that help leaders in the automotive, consumer products, retail, transportation, hospitality, and services sectors better understand their business environment and where it’s heading.Learn more